talkpython/mastering-pycharm-course/your-turn/3-source-control/readme.md

 Now let's see what's in **local history**.

-Right-click on game.py in the project.
+Right-click on `game.py` in the project.
 Choose **local history > show history**.
 Click around on the left of the local history window and you should see several versions of your file (regardless of whether they were committed to git).

+*See a mistake in these instructions?
+Please [submit a new issue](https://github.com/mikeckennedy/mastering-pycharm-course/issues) or fix it and [submit a PR](https://github.com/mikeckennedy/mastering-pycharm-course/pulls).*